 Sl.
-No 8 Amount transferred to Unspent specified 1 to any fund ule VII as per remaining tobe spent in CSR Account under section 135 (6) (in Rs.) reporting Financial Year(in Rs.).
-Name of the Fund Amount (in Rs).
-Date of transfer. succeeding financial years. (in Rs.)
+No 8 Amount transferred to Unspent Amount transferred to any fund specified under Schedule VII as per section 135(6), if any. remaining tobe spent in CSR Account under section 135 (6) (in Rs.) reporting Financial Year(in Rs.).
+Name of the Fund the Amount Date of succeeding financial years. (in Rs.)
 Nil